ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 The CKBox feature also supports uploading images.
 Drag any image into the editor content and it will be uploaded into the CKBox cloud storage.
 The uploaded file will be then automatically inserted into the content.
 If you want to upload a non-image file type (such as a PDF or a text file) to the cloud storage, just open the CKBox dialog and use the Upload button.

-## Additional feature information

-CKBox is a file manager and a file uploader that acts as a convenient interface for the cloud storage service.
-The CKBox feature provides a simple integration with this service for the CKEditor 5 WYSIWYG editor.
+## How CKBox enhances CKEditor 5

+CKBox replaces the basic CKEditor 5 image upload feature.
+It provides the image and file upload and management capabilities:

+* Enables drag & drop uploads of images and other files.
+* Transforms the image toolbar button, allowing the user to quickly upload and insert an image without opening the CKBox UI.
+* Adds a separate dedicated toolbar button to open the CKBox UI to manage and reause uploaded files.

+With CKBox you no longer need to write server-side code to upload and scale images or manage uploaded files.

 To find out more about CKBox, the brand-new file manager, visit the [CKBox website](https://ckeditor.com/ckbox/) and read the dedicated [CKBox documentation page](https://ckeditor.com/docs/ckbox/latest/guides/index.html).

 ## Installation